-Do you ever have those nights where you just can’t fall asleep no matter where you are?
+Do you ever have those nights where you don’t feel restful enough, no matter where you are?
 Maybe you’re struggling with stress or feeling under the weather and can’t get comfortable.
 Regardless of the reason, it’s safe to say that in those moments, some of us would do just about anything to get some rest.

-Maybe it won’t surprise you to learn that a growing number of people are giving cannabidiol (CBD) a try specifically for sleep.
-Many new studies are giving people the confidence that CBD may offer gentle yet notable benefits conducive to better nights of sleep.
+Maybe it won’t surprise you to learn that a growing number of people are giving cannabidiol (CBD) a try before bed.

 Can CBD Actually Help with Sleep?

-Cannabinoid receptors in the nervous system and brain largely pertain to sleep as well as indirect sleep-related factors like mood, neurological function, and pain sensitivity.
-When we giveour body cannabinoids like CBD, they attach to these receptors and allow the body to better regulate and balance out healthy systems.
+Cannabinoid receptors in the nervous system and brain largely pertain mood and physical sensation.
+When we give our body cannabinoids like CBD, they attach to these receptors and allow the body to better regulate and balance out healthy systems.

 Numerous studies have found that CBD may help balance our sleep cycle by regulating neurotransmitters involved in the sleeping process like melatonin, cortisol, and serotonin.
-For this reason, CBD is often described as useful for those who can’t sleep because of active minds.
+For this reason, CBD is often described as useful for those who deal with active minds.
 Due to its effects on melatonin it may also help regulate the overall sleep cycle.
 This is of particular interest to those who are traveling or working late shifts.